Titan1911/Movement_Games/README.md

 # Movement Games
 Ever wondered about playing Subway Surfers with your body movements!
-I have made a program to synchronize basic body movements with movements in games like Subway Surfers, Temple Run, and any other games like these.
+I have made a program to synchronize basic body movements with movements in games like Subway Surfers, Temple Run, etc.
 I have made the program in python using `OpenCV`(for video and movement detection) and `pynput`(for keyboard actions).
 ## Prerequisites:
 Follow the following instructions to run the code on your local machine.